crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 ===========================

 Next comes a payment method screen.
-Our credit card payment processing is supported by `Stripe`_.
+Our credit card payment processing is powered by `Stripe`_.
 If you have an existing AWS or Azure subscription, you can also pay using that.
 You can choose the payment method right after you configure your cluster and click **Next**.